Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Features: Integration with Google Drive, Docs, Calendar, and other Google services; AI-powered features.

-- Security: Two-step verification, strong spam filters, SSL encryption.
+- Security: Two-step verification, strong spam filters, TLS encryption in transit.

 - Pros: Generous storage, excellent integration with Google services, sophisticated search tools.

-- Cons: Privacy concerns due to data tracking for advertising, presence of ads, limited attachment size.
+- Cons: Ad personalisation and data use, presence of ads, limited attachment size.

 Proton Mail is a privacy-focused email service based in Switzerland, offering end-to-end encryption and 1 GB of storage on the free plan.

-Ideal for people who prioritise security and privacy, Proton Mail is part of the broader Proton ecosystem, which includes Proton VPN and other privacy tools.
+It's ideal for people who prioritise security and privacy.
+Proton Mail is part of the broader Proton ecosystem, which includes Proton VPN and other privacy tools.

-"For users concerned about privacy, choosing an email provider with end-to-end encryption is non-negotiable."
+"For users concerned about privacy, choosing an email provider with end-to-end encryption is an easy choice."

 - Storage: 1 GB of free storage.